 1 large zucchini, quartered and sliced

-1 can of corn or fresh corn when in season
+1 can of corn or 2 fresh ears of corn when in season

 1 large tomato, roughly chopped